markjaquith/hk/docs/configuration.md

         // the command to run that fixes the files (used by default) fix = "eslint --fix {{files}}"
     }
-    // linters can also be specified with the builtins pkl library ["prettier"] = builtins.prettier
+    // linters can also be specified with the Builtins pkl library ["prettier"] = Builtins.prettier
 }

 hooks {